Saturday, 25 July 2009

 My visits

 I had made my groundhopping known on the Scarborough fans forum, The Surfing Seadog some months earlier.
 I was asked some questions about certain clubs and one poster asked me what Cockfosters was like?
-I needed no greater invitation to find out so I emerged from Cockfosters tube station at the end of the Piccadilly line one Autumn Sunday morning in 2007.
+I needed no greater invitation to find out so I emerged from Cockfosters tube station at the end of the Piccadilly line one Sunday morning in 2007.

 I walked up the hundred yards or so up the main Cockfosters Road and found the ground.
 I couldn't find the entrance as I didn't realise it was round the other side on Chalk Lane.
 As well as the football club there are the local cricket club and a bowling green alongside.

-The ground is neat but pretty basic.
+The ground was neat but pretty basic.
 High hedges and trees surround three sides with just a little room for spectators.
 The other side is where all the facilities are to be found.
 These basically consisted of the changing rooms, clubhouse and a small pair of covers to offer shelter.

 Cockfosters 2 Hatfield Town 0 (Saturday 28th September 2013) Spartan South Midland League Premier Division (att: 36)